Rob Refsnyder Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.94).

-- The Blue Jays surrender the fourth-most home runs in baseball (111 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 113 total home runs at a rate of 1.3 per game (fourth-most in baseball).

-- Kikuchi (7-2) takes the mound for the Blue Jays in his 17th start of the season.
-He's put together a 3.75 ERA in 84 2/3 innings pitched, with 85 strikeouts.

-- In his most recent outing on Sunday against the Oakland Athletics, the left-hander threw seven innings, giving up one earned run while surrendering two hits.
+- His most recent appearance came on Tuesday against the San Francisco Giants, when the righty went six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.